jcjessiebug/Nashville_Housing_Analysis/README.md

 The dataset also categorized properties into two classes based on their valuation:

 - **Undervalued**: Sale price is significantly lower than the combined building and land values.
--**Overvalued**: Sale price is significantly higher than the assessed value.
+- **Overvalued**: Sale price is significantly higher than the assessed value.